SuluJulianto/covid-19-data-retrieval/README.md

-# COVID-19 Data and Number-to-Words Converter
+# COVID-19 Data Retrieval

-This Python script serves a dual purpose: fetching COVID-19 data globally or for a specific country and presenting numeric figures in words for improved readability.
+This Python script is designed to facilitate the retrieval of COVID-19 data globally or for a specific country, with an additional feature to present numeric figures in words for enhanced readability.

 ## Usage